-The so-called Krämer volumes from the German South Seas Expedition (1907–1910) undertaken by the German navy physician, anthropologist and ethnographer August Krämer (1864–1941) continue to be of topical relevance.
-The records contained in the five volumes are still recognised today by Palau’s courts as the only authentic source in tribal disputes or disputes over property.
-In the absence of official national or other written records, the Krämer records constitute the codified memory of Palauan culture and identity, which are under threat from the modern way of life.
-Over the period 2010-2012, the German Embassy funded a project to translate the records into English under the Federal Foreign Office’s Cultural Preservation Programme.
-In May 2014, the German Ambassador officially presented the translation to Palau’s President and other political and cultural dignitaries.
+The “Krämer volumes” from the German South Seas Expedition (1907–1910) undertaken by the German Navy physician, anthropologist and ethnographer Augustin Krämer (1864–1941) remain relevant.
+The records contained in the five volumes are still recognised today by Palau’s courts as the only authentic source in tribal disputes or conflicts over property.
+In the absence of official national or other written records, Augustin Krämer’s records constitute the codified memory of Palau’s culture and identity, which are under threat from the modern way of life.
+The Federal Foreign Office funded the translation of the records from German into English.

 Germany primarily supports economic, social and cultural development in Palau through its substantial contributions to the EU’s European Development Fund.
 Palau also plays a role in Germany’s close cooperation on climate change with the countries in the South Pacific, particularly within the framework of regional programmes run by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the International Climate Initiative (ICI) of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.

 Palau is a member of the Group of Friends on Climate and Security in the United Nations founded by Germany and Nauru in 2018.

 Bilateral trade relations are limited.
 According to Federal Statistical Office figures for 2019, Germany imported goods worth €34,000 from Palau and exported goods worth approximately €20,000.